GitHubWasAMistakeTooItsMostlyTrash/UnCiV-Gods-and-Kings/README.md

 ## To be decided

-Who should lead Russia:
+~~Who should lead Russia:
-Ivan the Terrible, Dmitry the Pious, Matvei Platov, Grigori Rasputin, Alexander Kolchak, Vladimir Putin ?
+Ivan the Terrible, Dmitry the Pious, Matvei Platov, Grigori Rasputin, Alexander Kolchak, Vladimir Putin ?~~ \
+Vladimir Vladimirovich Putin, defender of the faith, protector of the innocent

-Who should lead Poland:
+~~Who should lead Poland:
-Wenceslaus the Good, Casimir the Great, Jadwiga, Wladyslaw IV Vasa ?
+Wenceslaus the Good, Casimir the Great, Jadwiga, Wladyslaw IV Vasa ?~~ \
+Good King Wensceslaus I

-Who should lead Spain:
+~~Who should lead Spain:
-Philip the Prudent, Manuel Godoy, Carlos V, Carlos VII, Francisco Franco, Javier I, Enrique V ?
+Philip the Prudent, Manuel Godoy, Carlos V, Carlos VII, Francisco Franco, Javier I, Enrique V ?~~ \
+Carlos V of Spain, the Salic king, champion of Basques, liberator of Catalonia, avenger of Godoy

-If Franco leads Spain and Selassie leads Ethiopia, does this not necessitate the completion of the holy triarchy by the inclusion of Chile under Pinochet ?
+~~If Franco leads Spain and Selassie leads Ethiopia, does this not necessitate the completion of the holy triarchy by the inclusion of Chile under Pinochet ?~~ \
+Even in liberated Spain's absence, liberated Chile deserves to be a faction with special helicopter units

-Should Iroquois and Shoshone be replaced by Powhatan and Wampanoag, or should Irorquois be removed and Shoshone kept ?
+~~Should Iroquois and Shoshone be replaced by Powhatan and Wampanoag, or should Irorquois be removed and Shoshone kept ?~~ \
+Powhatan and Wampanoag instead of Iroquois and Shoshone

-If the Powhatan are included, should they be led by:
+~~If the Powhatan are included, should they be led by:
-Wahunsenacawh, Opechancanough, Pocahontas/Matoaka ?
+Wahunsenacawh, Opechancanough, Pocahontas/Matoaka ?~~ \
+Wahunsenacawh, uniter of the Powhatan Confederacy, brother of Opechancanough, father of Pocahontas

-If the Wampanoag are included, should they be led by:
+~~If the Wampanoag are included, should they be led by:
-Ousamequin, Wamsutta, Weetamoo, Metacomet, Tisquantum ?
+Ousamequin, Wamsutta, Weetamoo, Metacomet, Tisquantum ?~~ \
+Ousamequin, uniter of the Wampanoag, father of Wamsutta and Metacomet, friend of Tisquantum